 In addition, the arguments often have short or abbreviated names that can be

-hard to parse and each argument has an intent of in
+hard to parse and each argument has an intent of in, out or inout.

 The concept of an argument's intent is a Fortran feature and at first I